Luke Browning: 2024

 Browning continued his relationship with Hitech Pulse-Eight for the 2024 Formula 3 season.
 He qualified second during the Bahrain season opener.
 He was hit with a ten-second penalty during the sprint race for gaining an advantage whilst running off-track, which demoted him from seventh to 15th.
 In the feature race, He assumed the race lead early on after polesitter Dino Beganovic stalled.
 He suffered an engine scare mid-race as he came under pressure, but pressed on for his first Formula 3 victory.
 He secured fifth in qualifying at Melbourne, but was forced to pit early in the sprint race due to a steering wheel issue.
 Making up a place of Nikita Bedrin early on and a battle with Gabriele Minì, he would finish the feature race in fourth, retaining his championship lead.

-He qualified ninth in Imola, but was hit with disappointment in the sprint as he attempted an unsuccessful overtake on Kacper Sztuka during the penultimate lap, which broke his front wing and beached him in the gravel.
+Browning qualified ninth in Imola, but was hit with disappointment in the sprint as he attempted an unsuccessful overtake on Kacper Sztuka during the penultimate lap, which broke his front wing and beached him in the gravel.
 He recovered to fourth place in the feature race, but lost the standings lead.
 In Monaco, he secured third in Monaco qualifying.
 He made up two places on the opening lap to finish eighth in the sprint race, and maintained his position in the feature to grab third.
 He secured a fifth place in the feature race at Barcelona, as Leonardo Fornaroli and Oliver Goethe both passed him on the final lap for the podium position.
 He battled to his first pole in Austria.
 Despite a grid penalty for the sprint race, he advanced to the points early on, but was forced to take avoiding action in an incident and dropped to 11th.
 Regardless, he led every lap to claim a lights-to-flag victory in the feature race.